L120Git/L120Git/README.md

 ## Hello :wave:
 My name is Laura, I´m from Spain and I am a Data Scientist.

-* Currently working at Fundación Diagrama as Data Analyst.
+* Currently working as Data Analyst.
 * I have a new [blog] in Medium (https://medium.com/@laura.lmcast) about a IA, psychology and neuroscience.
-* I have a profile on twitter (now X) @laura_auburn

 ### Skills
 * Python and R developer in continuous learning